toshi0607/Go-FAQ-Japanese-Edition/original.md

 Map and slice values behave like pointers: they are descriptors that contain pointers to the underlying map or slice data.
-Copying a map or slice value doesn't copy the data it points to.
+Copying a map or slice value doesn’t copy the data it points to.
 Copying an interface value makes a copy of the thing stored in the interface value.
 If the interface value holds a struct, copying the interface value makes a copy of the struct.
 If the interface value holds a pointer, copying the interface value